Get a Job (2016 film): Plot

 After recently graduating from college, millennial Will Davis is set to work in video production for LA Weekly but when he arrives for his first day, he is informed that the position promised to him during an internship was lost due to downsizing.
-He is obligated to find another position quickly to appease his parents, success-driven girlfriend Jillian, and to make rent for the house he shares with his three friends: Luke, Ethan, and Charlie.
+He is obligated to find another position quickly to appease his parents and success-driven girlfriend Jillian and to make rent for the house he shares with his three friends: Luke, Ethan, and Charlie.

 Will asks his father Roger Davis for money, but Roger reveals that he recently lost the job he had for 30 years.
-In desperation, Will takes a position as the night manager for a disreputable motel.
+In desperation, Will takes up a position as the night manager for a disreputable motel.
 On his first night, Will allows a pimp named Skeezy D to use the motel for his prostitution ring causing him to lose his job when the police bust it.
 Meanwhile, his slacker roommates also struggle to fulfill their goals, Luke believes he has gained employment as a stock trader but instead is a poorly treated office clerk, Ethan fails to gain momentum with his questionable "iStalkU" mobile app idea, and stoner Charlie takes an undesirable job as a 6th grade chemistry teacher.
 Will interviews at a reputable executive job placement firm and impresses the hiring manager, gaining employment as a video resume creator.
 Roger meanwhile struggles to find new employment, believing his age is to blame.
 Will thrives and is soon offered a promotion after gaining the favor of his narcissistic manager, Katherine.
 Jillian loses her job and is forced to move in with Will and his friends.

-A video of Skeezy D that Will uploaded to YouTube goes viral, attracting the attention of a startup company who offer him a job.
+A video of Skeezy D that Will uploaded to YouTube goes viral, attracting the attention of a startup company that offers him a job.
 Meanwhile, Luke becomes a stock trader but continues to struggle, Charlie begins coaching the school's basketball team, and Ethan fails to properly pitch his app idea to Warren Buffett.
 Roger takes refuge in a hipster coffee shop and becomes obsessed with gaining an interview at IBM.
 Unbeknownst to Roger, Will films him on a drunken rant about his job skills and later turns it into a video resume.
 Roger is nearly arrested for harassing the IBM hiring manager but is saved by Will and his friends, resulting in Roger gaining an interview and obtaining his dream employment.

 With the support of Jillian, Will turns down the promotion and other job offers, instead opting to start his own video production company and he finds success.
 Luke eventually does well as a stock trader, Charlie realizes that the participation trophy ethos of his generation did more harm than good and finds new motivation, and Ethan finally achieves success with his app.